Professional development and tour programs

 Taught on location throughout Italy, the course truly explores the war and society problem by studying the Canadian army and other coalition forces in Italy but also the Italian social situation in Italy from the rise and fall of fascism to the brutal civil war of 1943 to 1945.
 Lasting reminders of Italy's brutal, but little-known, civil war are evident throughout its cities and countryside.
 In addition, Italy's unique geography made Second World War battles there especially difficult.
 Thus, the wartime legacy and Italian terrain provide students with an ideal classroom and subject for studying the war in Italy.

-Operation Husky: Sicily 1943 Can/Am Staff Ride
+Operation Husky: Sicily 1943 Can/Am Staff Ride and Professional Development Program

-The Operation Husky: SIcily 1943 Can/Am staff ride was designed in 2006 for civilian graduate students and officers in the Canadian and American armies.
-The unique education and professional development exercise is conducted annually on location in Sicily and Italy.
+The Operation Husky: Sicily 1943 Can/Am staff ride was designed in 2006 for civilian graduate students and officers in the Canadian and American armies.
+The unique education and professional development exercise is conducted semi-annually on location in Sicily and Italy.
 The objective of the tour is to bring together civilian graduate-level students and military officers from Canada and the United States with the aim of exposing participants to distinct national approaches of war that are both complementary and conflicting.
 The combination of civilian and military students allows for the interchange of academic and professional perspectives on the application of policy on the battlefield.

 The topic and location are ideal to study multi-national, coalition, joint-service warfare in a remote theatre where rugged terrain, extreme climatic conditions and limited infrastructure joined forces with a skillful German opponent.
 Participants are introduced to the challenge of coordinating military operations with diplomatic efforts to negotiate Italy’s surrender and Allied Military Government operations to deliver aid, reconstruct basic services and maintain public order behind the front.
-This tour is run on location in Sicily to illustrate how the physical space shaped planning, decision-making and outcomes.
+This tour is run on location in Sicily to illustrate how the physical space shaped planning, decision-making, and outcomes.

-War and the Canadian Experience Teachers Tours
+War and the Canadian Experience: France and Flanders

 The Gregg Centre has been involved in the delivery of a teachers' professional development study tour in France and Flanders since 2007.
 This unique opportunity for teachers is held annually in July.
 Since 2007, the tour has brought hundreds of high school teachers from across the country to important Canadian sites such as Vimy, Ypres, Passchendaele, Dieppe and the landing beaches in Normandy to hear the latest research on the wars by professional historians and also discuss the latest pedagogical thinking at the elementary, middle and high school levels.
 For more on our philosophy related to the latest in scholarly research and the latest in history education, please see the article written by tour leaders Blake Seward, Cindy Brown, Alan Sears, and Lee Windsor: Crossing Boundaries on the Battlefield: The Possibilities of Teacher Study Tours for Substantial Professional Learning.